-- (5) Annual performance review of faculty - (a) Annual performance reviews of salaried faculty will be conducted by the faculty member's department chair in order to ensure the fulfillment of their education, research, and service obligations to the college and the university and to promote optimal and continued professional growth and development. - (b) The focus of the annual performance review is a review of the faculty member's performance in the areas in which he/she has assigned duties and responsibilities.
-Such areas include, but are not limited to, education, research, service, commercialization of university research and administration, if applicable.
-The evaluation will rate the faculty member's performance in accordance with an established rubric and process. - (c) Consequences of an unsatisfactory annual performance review - (i) The initial consequence of an unsatisfactory annual performance review will be the initiation of a faculty development plan by the department chair to remediate the deficiency or deficiencies.
+- (5) Annual performance review of faculty - (a) Annual performance reviews of salaried faculty will be conducted by the faculty member's department chair or program director in order to ensure the fulfillment of their education, research, and service obligations to the college and the university and to promote optimal and continued professional growth and development. - (b) The focus of the annual performance review is a review of the faculty member's performance in the areas in which he/she has assigned duties and responsibilities.
+Such areas include but are not limited to, education, research, service, commercialization of university research and administration, if applicable.
+The evaluation will rate the faculty member's performance in accordance with an established rubric and process. - (c) Consequences of an unsatisfactory annual performance review - (i) The initial consequence of an unsatisfactory annual performance review will be the initiation of a faculty improvement plan by the department chair or dean for graduate faculty to remediate the deficiency or deficiencies.
 The remediation will include milestones and regular intervals for reviews of progress toward remediating deficiencies.
 Progress shall be evaluated at the next annual performance review.
-If another unsatisfactory annual performance review occurs, the consequences may include the faculty member's loss of university laboratory space, denial of salary increases or one-time payout, or sanctions as set forth in rules. - (ii) A faculty member may challenge an unsatisfactory annual performance review in accordance with the university faculty grievance rule and procedures as set for in appendix E. - (N) University title of distinction: distinguished university professor - (1) The title of distinguished university professor is a non-salaried designation that may be conferred by the university, from time to time, on individuals who have demonstrated extraordinary achievement as university faculty members.
-This represents the highest honor that the university can confer on a faculty member and will only be awarded for truly exceptional contributions.
+If another unsatisfactory annual performance review occurs, the consequences may include the faculty member's loss of university laboratory space, denial of salary increases or one-time payout, or sanctions as set forth in the faculty rules.

-- (2) Only full professors will be eligible for consideration. candidates must meet the following criteria to be recommended for consideration: - (a) Documented evidence of sustained excellence in education at university; - (b) A protracted record of distinguished scholarship spanning at least a decade; - (c) Evidence of extraordinary academic achievement that has been formally recognized by an authoritative national or international body; and, - (d) Documentation from appropriate individuals external to university that the candidate is a premier contributor to his or her discipline or field of study. - (3) Nominations for the title of distinguished university professor may originate from a department chair, dean of a college, or the president. - (4) The nomination and supporting documentation will be forwarded to the president who will convene an ad hoc committee of three to five faculty members who hold the rank of full professor to consider the merits of individuals recommended for the title.
-At the discretion of the president, one of the committee members may be a senior faculty member at another institution of higher education or research institute. - (5) The ad hoc committee will make positive recommendations to the president for consideration. - (6) If approved by the president, the nomination will be forwarded to the board of trustees for consideration. - (O) Sanctions and dismissal of faculty for just cause
+- (ii) A faculty member may challenge an unsatisfactory annual performance review in accordance with the university faculty grievance policy and procedures as set forth in appendix E to this rule. - (N) University title of distinction: distinguished university professor - (1) The title of distinguished university professor is a non-salaried designation that may be conferred by the university, from time to time, on individuals who have demonstrated extraordinary achievement as neomed faculty members.
+This represents the highest honor that the university can confer on a faculty member and will only be awarded for truly exceptional contributions. - (2) Only full professors will be eligible for consideration. candidates must meet the following criteria to be recommended for consideration: - (a) Documented evidence of sustained excellence in education at neomed; - (b) A protracted record of distinguished scholarship spanning at least a decade; - (c) Evidence of extraordinary academic achievement that has been formally recognized by an authoritative national or international body; and, - (d) Documentation from appropriate individuals external to neomed that the candidate is a premier contributor to his or her discipline or field of study. - (3) Nominations for the title of distinguished university professor may originate from a department chair, dean of a college, the provost, or the president. - (4) The nomination and supporting documentation will be forwarded to the provost who will convene an ad hoc committee of three to five faculty members who hold the rank of full professor to consider the merits of individuals recommended for the title.
+At the discretion of the provost, one of the committee members may be a senior faculty member at another institution of higher education or research institute.

+- (5) The ad hoc committee will make positive recommendations to the provost for consideration. - (6) If approved by the provost, the president will forward the nomination to the board of trustees for consideration. - (O) Sanctions and dismissal of faculty for just cause

-A faculty member may be sanctioned or dismissed for just cause in accordance with appendix D.
+A faculty member may be sanctioned or dismissed for just cause in accordance with appendix D to this rule.